LiFePO4 batteries are taking “charge” of the battery world. But what exactly does “LiFePO4” mean? What makes these batteries better than other types?

 LiFePO4 technology has proven beneficial for a wide variety of applications.
 Here’s a few of them:

 - Fishing boats and kayaks: Less charging time and longer runtime means more time out on the water.
 Less weight allows for easy maneuvering and a speed boost during that high-stakes fishing competition.

 - Mopeds and mobility scooters: No dead weight to slow you down.
 Charge to less than full capacity for impromptu trips without damaging your battery.

 - Solar setups: Haul lightweight LiFePO4 batteries wherever life takes you (even if it’s up a mountain and far from the grid) and harness the power of the sun.

-- Commercial use: Since these batteries are the safest, toughest lithium batteries out there, they’re great for industrial applications like floor machines, liftgates, and more.
+- Commercial use: These batteries are the safest, toughest lithium batteries out there.
+So they’re great for industrial applications like floor machines, liftgates, and more.

 LiFePO4 batteries are ideal for everyday use, backup power, and more!
 They also have incredible advantages for RVs and travel trailers.
 Learn more here.

 Learn about the different types of lithium batteries and how they’re used here: